 Business As Usual

 We always recommend that ImageEngine optimization algorithms decide how to optimize the image.
 This is still true.
-However, like explained above, there might be good reasons to override the defaults in certain cases.
-The settings explained here, are alternatives to URL directives.
+However, as explained above, there might be good reasons to override the defaults in certain cases.
+The settings explained here are alternatives to URL directives.
 Unless your site has a case where it makes sense to tune and override the automatic image optimization algorithms, no action is required.